 There are two types of divorce; contested and uncontested, and a divorce is based on fault or no fault.
 Which means the grounds or basis on which a divorce has been filed.
 No fault means there is no blame placed on either party.
 In the case of a divorce based on fault, one party claims the other is the cause for the divorce.
 For example; infidelity, abuse, substance abuse, inability to resolve conflicts, etc.

 What Is an Uncontested Divorce?

-An uncontested divorce is possible when both husband and wife have reached an agreement as to all of the issues involved in the divorce without going to trial.
-To obtain an uncontested divorce both parties must be in agreement as to the following issues:
+Uncontested divorce means you and your spouse agree on the terms of the separation.
+In the state of Virginia, an uncontested divorce requires you live apart from your spouse for one year.
+The time apart can be limited to six months if there are no minor children and you have a signed property settlement agreement.
+An uncontested divorce is possible when both husband and wife have reached an agreement on all of the issues involved in the divorce without going to trial.
+To obtain an uncontested divorce both parties must be in agreement on the following issues:

-1. Division of property including pensions, retirement accounts, etc.
+1. Division of property and assets, including pensions and retirement accounts, etc.

 2. Division of debts

-3. Custody and visitation of the children (if any).
+3. Custody and visitation of the children and/or pets (if any).